topo-gps/ios-manual/en/routes/routes_plan.rst

 Planning routes
 ---------------
 Planning a route is creating a route between several locations for a means of transportation.
 These locations are called route points in Topo GPS.
-The route points have to be manually created on the map.
+The route points have to be manually created by pressing long on the map.
 An alternative to route planning is :ref:`route generation <sec-route-generate>`.
-For route generation you only give a desired length and a starting point.
+With route generation you do not have to create route points, but you only have to give a starting point and a desired length.

 The route planner can be opened by first opening the :ref:`routes pop-pup <sec-routes-popup>` (Menu > Routes).
 Then tap the 'Plan a route' item.
 (In MacOS tap the 'Plan' mode selector on the top of the window, or Command-K').
 An example of the route planner screen is shown below: